Alternative Learning System (Philippines)

 The Alternative Learning System (ALS) is a parallel learning system in the Philippines that provides a practical option to the existing formal instruction.
 When one does not have or cannot access formal education in schools, ALS is an alternate or substitute.
-System only requires learners to attend learning sessions based on the agreed schedule between the learners and the learning facilitators.
+The system only requires learners to attend learning sessions based on the agreed schedule between the learners and the learning facilitators.

 The program has two different schematics for conducting instruction: school-based and community-based.
 On the school-based program, instructions are conducted in school campuses while in the community-based program, formal instruction are conducted in community halls or on private places.
 The ALS program follows a uniform lesson modules for all academic subjects covering the sciences, mathematics, English, Filipino, social studies, current events among others.
 Delivery of instructions are provided by government-paid instructors or by private non-government organization.

 Aside from schematics, the program has two levels: elementary and secondary.
 Students have to start from elementary level, then proceed to high school level.
 If a student is a graduate of elementary under a formal classroom system, the student is automatically admitted to the secondary levels depending on which year level the student stopped schooling.

+History

+The ALS program was launched by the Department of Education in 2004.
+It was institutionalized on December 23, 2020, through Republic Act No. 11510, known as the "Alternative Learning System Act", signed by President Rodrigo Duterte.